-There are several advantages to investigating the links between noise-derived signals and microseism sources with the $P{\rm dmc}$ phase.
+There are several advantages to investigate the links between noise-derived signals and microseism sources with the $P{\rm dmc}$ phase.
 First, the correlated P and PKPab waves are both prominent phases in the ballistic microseism wavefields.
 The $P{\rm dmc}$ phase is easily observable from noise correlations, even between some single station pairs and on some single days (Fig. S2).
 Second, the isolation of $P{\rm dmc}$ signals avoids potential bias caused by other prominent signals.
 Third, the effective sources are confined in a limited, unique region (Fresnel zone).
 In contrast, noise-derived surface waves have a broad Fresnel zone around the line across the correlated stations, and noise-derived P waves can have multiple Fresnel zones (see fig. 5 of Boué et al., 2014 for instance).
 The uniqueness of the effective source region can facilitate the study on the correlation between the noise-derived signals and the effective sources.
 Fourth, the correlated FNET and LAPNET networks are next to the northern Pacific and Atlantic, respectively, while the effective source region locates in the southern Pacific.
-The northern oceans have consistent seasonal variation pattern distinct from (reverse to) that of the southern oceans (Stehly et al., 2006; Stutzmann et al., 2009; Landès et al., 2010; Hillers et al., 2012; Reading et al., 2014; Turners et al., 2020).
+The northern oceans have consistent seasonal variation pattern distinct from (reverse to) that of the southern oceans (Stutzmann et al., 2009; Landès et al., 2010; Hillers et al., 2012).
 These geographical configurations make the observations easier to interpret.
 Last, there happens to be a seismic array (GEONET) in NZ next to the effective source region for the $P{\rm dmc}$ phase.
 The seismic data from GEONET provide extra support to our study.

 Figure 1. (a) Three regional broadband seismic networks used in this study: left, the LAPNET array in Finland (38 stations); center, the FNET array in Japan (41 stations); right, the GEONET array in New Zealand (46 stations).
 The histogram inset shows the distribution of the separation distances between the 1558 FNET-LAPNET station pairs.
-The center-to-center distance is 63° between LAPNET and FNET, and 85° between FNET and GEONET.
-The global inset shows the geographical locations of the three networks that are aligned on a great circle (dark line). (b) Annual FNET-LAPNET noise correlations that are filtered between 5 s and 10 s and stacked over time and in 0.1° inter-station distance bins.
+The center-to-center distance is $63^{\circ}$ between LAPNET and FNET, and $85^{\circ}$ between FNET and GEONET.
+The global inset shows the geographical locations of the three networks that are aligned on a great circle (dark line). (b) FNET-LAPNET noise correlations that are filtered between 5 s and 10 s and stacked in $0.1^{\circ}$ bins.
 The spectrum inset indicates that the $P{\rm dmc}$ phase has a 6.2 s peak period. (c) Ray paths of the interfering waves that generate the $P{\rm dmc}$ phase.
 The effective source region is close to GEONET.